RePierre/lelantos/README.md

 # Lelantos #
 A deep learning attempt at splitting phrases into clauses.

+## About ##
+This is an experiment for the `Introduction to Computational Linguistics` course at the Faculty of Computer Science.

+The experiment aims to see whether a `Sequence to Sequence` model can be trained to recognize end-of-clause marks.

 ## How to run ##

 ### Prerequisites ###